Appliance Prices, Shortages, and Final Mile Issues

 Most manufacturers do not pay for the full cost of warranty service.
 I have no idea why.

 Now with manufacturers not able to supply products, appliance service is in huge demand with a short supply.
-As anyone who has needed a plumber, electrician, or appliance technician can attest, skilled labor is incredibly hard to find.
+As anyone who has needed a plumber, electrician, or appliance technician can attest, experienced technicians is incredibly hard to find.

 It will stay that way unless more dollars are invested in vocational schools.

 I went to Needham High.
 Back then, they had a robust automotive department to teach repair skills.
 I also don't think the only path to success is through college anymore.
 The mechanic created from that high school program earns a good income working without any student debt.

 Many companies must invest and pay fair wages for appliances, or their customers will not have their appliances fixed.

 Read More: Why Doesn’t Every Appliance Brand and Store Offer Service?

 - Warehousing will continue to be an issue

 - The brands you should consider will change dramatically over the next 3-5 years and beyond

 - Invest in the trades: Wages, training, and onboarding need to be reexamined